benimprojem/Nim-Programing-Language/readme.md

 `>>`: Right shift
 ```

-CHAPTER 4: BUILT-IN FUNCTIONS CONTROL STATEMENTS
+## SECTION  4: BUILT-IN FUNCTIONS CONTROL STATEMENTS
 --------------------------------------------------------------------------------------

-4.1 if, if else, if else if else :
+### 4.1 if, if else, if else if else :
 if
 ```
 if (condition) {
 	// code to be executed if condition is true;
 }
 ```
 if else
 ```
 if (condition) {
 	// code to be executed if condition is true;
 } else {
 	// code to be executed if condition is false;
 }
 ```
 if elseif else
 ```
 if (condition) {
 	code to be executed if this condition is true;
 } elseif (condition) {
 	// code to be executed if the first condition is false and this condition is true;
 } else {
 	// code to be executed if all conditions are false;
 }
 ```
 if else shorthand
 `b:str = (a < 10) ?
 "Hello" : "Good Bye";`

-4.2 Pattern Matching The `match` expression and the `def` default case.
+### 4.2 Pattern Matching The `match` expression and the `def` default case.
 Match Expression (Pattern Matching)
 Checks a value against multiple patterns.
 ```
 Nim

-fn CheckStatus(code: int):void {
+fn CheckStatus(code: i32):void {
 	match (code) {
 		200: {
 			echo("Operation Successful.");